goreleaser/goreleaser/www/docs/blog/posts/2022-03-28-supply-chain-sec.md

 > $ brew install cosign
 > ```

 You can start signing your artifacts by creating public/private key pairs with the **generate-key-pair** command.
 Then, you need to run the **sign** command with the private key you generated.
-But in today's blog post, we'll be talking about a unique concept in cosign called [Keyless Signing](https://github.com/sigstore/cosign/blob/main/KEYLESS.md), which means that we no longer need to generate public/private key pairs.
+But in today's blog post, we'll be talking about a unique concept in cosign called _Keyless Signing_, which means that we no longer need to generate public/private key pairs.

-> For more background on **"keyless signing"**, see blog posts on the Chainguard blog on [Fulcio](https://chainguard.dev/posts/2021-11-12-fulcio-deep-dive) and [keyless signing with EKS](https://chainguard.dev/posts/2021-11-03-zero-friction-keyless-signing).
+> For more background on **"keyless signing"**, see blog posts on the Chainguard blog on [Fulcio](https://www.chainguard.dev/unchained/a-fulcio-deep-dive) and [keyless signing with EKS](https://www.chainguard.dev/unchained/zero-friction-keyless-signing-with-kubernetes).

 It's important to note that another part of sigstore is [Fulcio](https://github.com/sigstore/fulcio), a root CA that issues signing certificates from OIDC tokens, and [Rekor](https://github.com/sigstore/rekor),